remendoza-strat/web-capstone/docs/TIMELINE_MILESTONES.md

-# 12-Week Internship Timeline & Milestones
+# 12-Week Individual Development Timeline & Milestones

 ## Overview

 This document outlines the detailed timeline, milestones, and deliverables for the 12-week Next.js internship capstone project.
-The project is designed to be flexible, accommodating interns who may have 10-12 weeks available.
+Each intern works on their own fork independently, building a complete project management tool from start to finish.
+The timeline is designed to be flexible, accommodating interns who may have 10-12 weeks available.

 ## Timeline Phases